 Step 3) Taking down the tree safely, this was done by a team member holding the branch from the stump at ground level (called the ‘butt’), holding it under their arm and walking forward, allowing it to fall behind them.

 Step 4) The final stage was to prepare the branch to be used as construction material.

 A quote from a pupil at Sarum St. Paul’s CofE Primary School ended the session by saying “Miss, miss, miss… This is the best trip ever”.
-With the gathering of the necessary construction materials complete, these children have now helped make a substantial contribution to the building of the Neolithic Houses.
+With the gathering of the necessary construction materials complete, these children made a substantial contribution to the building of the Neolithic Houses.

 Three schools took part in our house building sessions; Alderbury & West Grimstead Primary School, Appleford School and Shrewton Church of England Primary School; they started their session by going back in time.

 The Neolithic period was 4,500 years ago; this was shown visually as a line on the ground to help explain this length of time to the children, with every centimetre representing one year.
 Their journey started with the children’s birthdays and going back to significant points in history, such as World War I, The Battle of Hastings, all the way back to Roman times and beyond.

 Once the class discovered how far back in time they had gone they were then split into three groups to understand the different stages in building a Neolithic house.
 These included; using flint and bronze axes, hazel weaving and cob making.

 The children were given instructions on how to use flint and bronze axes to work on pegged logs.
 The challenge was to work out which tool would have been more effective at a time when this kind of house was being built.
 The children were given two minutes to cut as much wood as possible and their results were compared at the end.
 As you might expect, bronze axes were more effective than flint.